sasadangelo/SimpleGameInRuby/README.md

 1. Download the following [pem certificate](https://raw.githubusercontent.com/rubygems/rubygems/master/lib/rubygems/ssl_certs/AddTrustExternalCARoot-2048.pem)
 2. Run the command: _gem which rubygems_.
 This command will print a path like this one <ruby install directory>/lib/ruby/2.1.0/rubygems.rb.
 You must store the pem certificate in <ruby install directory>/lib/ruby/2.1.0/rubygems/ssl_certs.
 3. Run again the command: _gem install gosu_.

+## Credit

+Thanks to Gosu Team for the publishing of this tutorial.